Generalized quantum Chernoff bound: Quantum Chernoff divergence between sets of quantum states

+\end{definition} \begin{remark}[Limit existence.]
 The multiplicativity of the quantum Chernoff quasi-divergence under tensor product implies that its extension to sets is supermultiplicative, provided that the sequences are stable under tensor product.
-Consequently, the regularized quasi-divergence $Q_\alpha^\reg(\sC_1\|\sC_2)$ exists and satisfies
+Consequently, the regularized quasi-divergence exists by Fekete's lemma and satisfies